That’s one very famous balcony.

 The Trabant sculpture “Quo Vadis” by David Černý is a reminder of the events in the autumn of 1989.
 The original sculpture is in the collection of the Zeitgeschichtliches Forum (of Contemporary History) in Leipzig, Germany.

-Built Baroque style in 1702, the palace was owned by the bohemian aristocratic Lobkowicz family since 1753.
+Built Baroque style in 1702, the palace was owned by the Bohemian aristocratic Lobkowicz family since 1753.
 Ludwig van Beethoven and Carl Maria von Weber once performed concerts under the palace’s domed hall.
 The palace was sold by the Lobkowicz family to the Czechoslovakian state in 1927, and has been the site of the German Embassy since 1974.

-CZ: Velvyslanectví Spolkové Republiky Německo
+Czech: Velvyslanectví Spolkové Republiky Německo.

-DE: Botschaft der Bundesrepublik Deutschland
+German: Botschaft der Bundesrepublik Deutschland.

 More from 30 September 1989